Dear President Trump:

 I believe the following to be among the most urgent issues that require attention.

 Our great country is in the middle of an outright water crisis.
 Lead contamination in Flint, Michigan has received the most press but it’s far from a stand-alone incident.
 In Lamesa, Texas, Sebring, Ohio, Philadelphia, Baltimore, Washington D.C., and other cities across all 50 states, almost 2000 separate water systems have tested positive for dangerous levels of lead.
-This problem is actively affecting millions of Americans.
+This concern is actively affecting millions of Americans.

 In these places and countless others, our elected leaders have let us down on an almost incomprehensible level.
 The fact that they’ve made poor, short-sighted decisions is bad enough.
 The fact that they often deliberately try to hide their malfeasance and allow hundreds of thousands of Americans to drink poisoned water, leading to illness and deaths, is criminal behavior on a grand scale.